 Sabrina & Andreas Globetrotters, Travelers, Adventurers

 When you get to Naabi Hill Gate on your self drive safari in Serengeti, there is a small counter on the right side to check out.
 Here you stamp your Ngorongoro permit and that’s it.
-After that you can do the registration for the Serengeti on the left side in a larger building…. or you make, like us first, an extensive break and use the free Wifi.
+After that you can do the registration for the Serengeti on the left side in a larger building.
+Or you do it like us and take an extensive break and use the free Wifi.

 Meanwhile, you can watch the colorful birds and lizards that constantly run around you.
 In addition to the rather small birds, a large marabou ran right past us and could be patiently photographed.
 After we had dawdled enough we finally started.
 So quickly to the registration, back to the car and then through the gate.